 2. After the initial evaluation, Bryan will design a behavioral adjustment plan for your dog.
 The plan can be accomplished with:

 A $100 non-refundable deposit is required to schedule the initial evaluation with the balance due at time of appointment.
+No shows or same day cancellations will be charged the full amount of $200.

 Initial evaluations are required for all Behavioral Adjustment Plans and Board and Rehab Programs.